-SEEKING ASYLUM is a feature documentary that bears witness to the endless deterrents migrants face when petitioning for asylum in the United States.
+SEEKING ASYLUM is an award-winning feature documentary that bears witness to the endless deterrents migrants face when petitioning for asylum in the United States.
 In a dismantled system that has been designed for failure, we follow one woman’s journey as she searches for protection for her and kids.

 Many people view getting to the United States as the final hurdle of the migration journey, but we quickly learn that once in the U.S. the fight has just begun.
 During one of the most uncertain times in our country's history, Seeking Asylum documents the challenges asylum seekers face and shows why asylum is an integral part of the American Dream that we cannot afford to lose.

 WITH YOUR HELP WE CAN REFORM THE ASYLUM SYSTEM

 ENSURE PEOPLE CAN SEEK ASYLUM

 The Biden administration just announced a proposed federal rule to implement a near-total asylum ban at the U.S. southern border.

 Sign the Welcome With Dignity pledge today to stand up for restoring asylum and learn how you can get involved asylum local organizations in your area.

 The Welcome With Dignity Campaign also has a list of solutions and policy resources for those who want to learn more about what experts recommend we do next.

 Asylum is a complex legal process that is practically impossible to navigate without a lawyer and the government does not provide legal counsel to asylum seekers.